 The simulation results are summarised as lists on Page 1.7.
 The orange column shows the estimated probabilities of 0, 1, 2 or 3 blue marbles for sampling with replacement; the yellow column shows this information for sampling without replacement.

-Question: 6 For the new set of 100 trials, compare the estimated probabilities on your Page 1.7 with that obtained by other students.
+For the new set of 100 trials, compare the estimated probabilities on your Page 1.7 with that obtained by other students.
 Suggest ways in which the variability of results between successive simulations could be reduced.

+In general, increasing the number of trials per simulation will reduce the variability between successive simulations.

-Increasing the number of trials in the simulation On Page 2.1, the list 'urn' is defined as {b,b,b,b,g,g,g,r,r}, and the commands 'randSamp(urn,3,0)' and 'randSamp(urn,3,0)' are contained within the nested instruction of the form 'countlf(randSamp(urn,3,x),b'.
-Question: 7 Explain the purpose of the commands:
+Increasing the number of trials in the simulation

+On Page 2.1, the list 'urn' is defined as {b,b,b,b,g,g,g,r,r}, and the commands 'randSamp(urn,3,0)' and 'randSamp(urn,3,0)' are contained within the nested instruction of the form 'countlf(randSamp(urn,3,x),b'.

+Explain the purpose of the commands: